planetar/bibbiGram/dev_targets.md

 Advancing an account to admin changes the type of group of  the telegram group.
 It get's a different id then.

 ## UI and feedback at the very first start
 - ~~when setting up a _bot in a new environment (new wifi) it is somewhat irritating that there is no initial visual helloWorld on the display.
-Me myself thought the thing was broken... ~~ fixed with 0.07.2
+Me myself thought the thing was broken.~~ fixed with 0.07.2
 - ~~a related issue: after entering the wifi config data and botToken and Save the thing needs a reboot.
 But it doesnt say so.
 It really should.~~ the readme.md says it now